Sting

 The Police.
 The Beginning (1977)

-Soon after, guitarist Henry Padovani joined Stewart and Sting, and the trio The Police, born in 1977 in the punk-rock capital, London, began to perform.
+Soon after, guitarist Henry Padovani joined Stewart and Sting, and the trio The Police was born in 1977 in London, the punk-rock capital, and began performing.
 Later, guitarist Andy Summers joined them.
-Their work couldn't be attributed to a specific genre: punk sound was mixed with reggae motifs, synth-pop, pop-rock, and soul, also characterized by strong lyrics.
+Their sound defied genre classification: they mixed punk with reggae rhythms, synth-pop, pop-rock, and soul, all anchored by powerful lyrics.

 A young Sting at the beginning of his career